mmadrid509/Foundation-Information/README.md

 This bot uses NODE.JS, so install that.

-Make sure to check the lisense!
+Make sure to check the license!

 If self-hosted, please don't delete the lisense because there be a condition that says you have to include the lisense with the software